-- Do not 'befriend' or initiate engagement online with pupils, or families of pupils, unless you are the parent of the pupil or a close family member.
-Staff should only use school platforms or channels to communicate with pupils in line with the Safeguarding Policy. - Staff are advised not to 'befriend' or initiate engagement online with former pupils.
-If you do wish to communicate with or are contacted by a former pupil, via social media, contact the head teacher first. - Always be professional and aware that you are an ambassador for the school.
-Remember you are representing the school and the same standards of conduct should be followed online as well as offline, especially concerning children. - Do not post or share offensive, discriminatory, or illegal content, or anything that would bring the school into disrepute. - Staff should make a clear distinction between their role within the school, and their personal life outside of the school, with regards comments and posts.
+- Do not 'befriend' or initiate engagement online with pupils, or families of pupils, (including former pupils who have recently left the school) unless you are the parent of the pupil or a close family member. - If you do wish to communicate with or are contacted by a former pupil who has recently left the school, via social media, contact the head teacher before engaging. - Always be professional and aware that you are an ambassador for the school.
+Remember you are representing the school and the same standards of conduct should be followed online as well as offline. - Do not post or share offensive, discriminatory, or illegal content, or anything that would bring the school into disrepute. - Ensure a clear distinction between school, and personal life when making comments and posts.